ECONOMICAL MODELLING AND ENVIRONMENTAL POLICIES

 Course contents summary

-The course aims to provide theoretical and applied knowledge on mathematical programming models for the efficient management of environmental resources and on the methods for developing cost-benefit analysis.
+The course aims to provide theoretical and applied knowledge on mathematical programming models for the efficient management of environmental resources and on the methods for developing life cycle assessment models.
 The course is divided into 4 parts.
 The first part presents the technique of mathematical programming in the economic theory framework.
 Some microeconomics reminds will help the interpretation of the economic problems by mathematical programming.
 The second part of the course provides the techniques for the construction of mathematical programming models.
 The Tableau technique and the duality will be the guides for the analytical model development.
 The third part of the course focuses on the tools to solve the problems of mathematical programming.
 In particular, the simplex algorithm will be applied through the use of spreadsheets and GAMS (General Algebraic Modeling System).
-All applications and exercises will focus on the management of environmental resources and the implementation of environmental policies.
-The fourth and last part of the course will be devoted to the economic assessment of the environmental projects trough the Cost-Benefit Analysis (CBA) technique.
-The methods and the analysis of the results will be discussed under the theory of economics and through the use of exercises
+All applications and exercises will be undertaken in relation to the management of environmental resources and the implementation of environmental policies.
+The fourth and last part of the course will be devoted to the environmental and economic assessment of products through a Lice Cycle Assessment (LCA) approach.
+Methods and techniques for carrying out a LCA will be discussed and applied to real world with the support of LCA software packages and environmental datatabases.